1757-05-06 - Battle of Prague

 Schwerin, at the head of the first line of the infantry left wing, did not want to leave enough time for the Austrians to form their new line.
 Notwithstanding the difficult terrain, he urged his troops to advance.
 Soldiers were out of breath when they finally reached their assigned positions and began to form line.
 The middle of this first line had not yet completed its formation change when the Austrian battery on the Homoleberg opened on them.
 Winterfeldt first considered halting at the edge of the valley to wait for the second line but he quickly resolved to launch an attack at the head of 6 bns (Lestwitz, Kurssell, Fouqué) of the first line supported by the 2 grenadier bns of his flank guard, advancing from Sterbohol.

 As Frederick, who had led the advance of the right wing, arrived at Sterbohol, he expressed to Schwerin his concerns on this premature and isolated attack.
 Schwerin tried to reassure Frederick and then rode to the cavalry of the left wing to order it to attack the Austrian cavalry.

-Schönaich had rightfully hesitated to charge the vastly superior Austrian cavalry with his isolated 20 cuirassier sqns.
+Schönaich had rightly hesitated to charge the vastly superior Austrian cavalry with his isolated 20 cuirassier sqns.
 However, when he received Schwerin's order, he immediately advanced.
-Lucchesi's regiments waited motionless the attack of the Prussians, firing a salvo at close range and then counter-charging on a short distance.
+Lucchesi's regiments waited motionless for the attack of the Prussians, firing a salvo at close range and then counter-charging a short distance.